pai-nuneza/SymonPracticalExam/README.md

 	ProjectTitle
 	ProjectDescription

+## Instructions:
+This web app is .NET Core 3.1.
+You can use any css style framework but prefer to use bootstrap.
+You can create this via API or MVC

+- Clone this project and work in your local environment
+- Create a feature branch with a name 'feature/Fremantle-AU
+- Once you're done, create a Pull Request to Main

 #### Note: You might need another table for this
 You can use any database but I suggests that you use MSSQL.